the-teachingRSE-project/competencies/competencies.md

 The RSE should have knowledge about project management.
 At some institutes, it follows the practices of the local research groups, but it is useful, if an RSE knows its place in a PM scheme, or can bring in new ideas for improvement.
 Project management in research software engineering poses specific challenges that might require the capacity to flexibly adapt to changing conditions and deviate from common project management methods.

+### Interaction with users and other stakeholders (USERS)
+Since research software is often developed as part of the research process itself, its requirements and specification might change with the progression of research.
+Stakeholders of research software often change across different research projects or even within the course of one project.
+Roles in connection with research software are often in flux and diffuse.
+For example a single person might be user, developer and project manager at the same time.
+These conditions pose specific challenges for requirements analysis, project management, training and support.

 ## RSE Tasks and Responsibilities
 These skills, while already numerous are also generic on purpose.
 They span a